merumerutho/LOVJ/README.md

 ## Creating scripts
 Scripts can be created by using demos as references.
-They must contain, similarly to any LÖVE2D script:
+They must be Patches objects, similarly to any LÖVE2D script:
 - A patch.init() method called upon love.load()
 - A patch.draw() method called upon love.draw()
 - A patch.update() method called upon love.update()

-The "patch" object must be returned once the script is initialized.

 ## MIDI to OSC